wavemaker/docs/learn/connectors/connectors-import.md

 ---
-title: "How It Connectors"
+title: "Import Connectors"
-id: "connectors-how-it-works"
+id: "connectors-import"
-sidebar_label: "How It Works"
+sidebar_label: "Import Connectors"
 ---
 ---

-# How to use connector in WaveMaker application
+We need a connector zip to import into WaveMaker application. <br>

-This page explaing about how to deploy connector and use in WaveMaker application.
+There are two ways to get the zip.

-## Import Connector
+- Go to Releases section in the WaveMaker's Connectors Github account and get the latest released version.
-On after building connector you will be having a zip artifact in /dist/connector-name-version.zip
+- After building connector you will be having a zip artifact in /dist/connector-name-version.zip.

 In WaveMaker studio, import connector zip in the import resource dialogimport resource allow you to import connector zip artifact.